Iammubassir/E-commerce/Readme.md

-# Milestone-8: E-commerce

-## Learning Competencies

-At the end of this milestone you will learn

-### Backend

-- How to retain the session information as HTTP is stateless
-- How to authorize third party applications like Google, facebook, github etc.
-- Understanding the usage and functions of Cache memory
-- How do you run a script in background in the browser using Service workers

-### Frontend

-- Creating Single page applications using React
-- Handling DOM using React
-- Handling Events in React
-- Understanding the data flow in ReactJS

-## Problem Statement

-Let's build a fully functional e-commerce site on MERN stack!!
-You will be building a replica of one of your favourite e-commerce website.
+Let's build a sample e-commerce site on MERN stack!!
+We will be building a replica of one of your favourite e-commerce website.

 ### What's an e-commerce website?